lazyshamrock/Work-Templates/observations-prompt.md

 --------------------------------

 Your job is done when:
-- The user confirms they are comfortable with the working draft, and
+- The user confirms they are comfortable with the working draft,
-- You prompt them to either refine further, move to a new attribute, or trigger reflection.
+- You prompt them to refine further, move to a new attribute, or trigger reflection, or
+- The user triggers the Reflection and Completion process.

 Never move on automatically without confirmation.